 Household plumbing is one of those tasks that homeowners always debate over.
 Should you attempt to complete the work yourself to save a bit of money or hire a plumber and absorb the added cost?
-Many common plumbing tasks seem simple at first glance, so it is understandable that you might want to try the DIY route.
-However, there are a number of pitfalls that can ensnare you if you don’t fully understand what you are doing.
+Many everyday plumbing tasks seem simple at first glance, so, understandably, you might want to try the DIY route.
+However, several pitfalls can trap you if you don’t fully understand what you are doing.

 Recently, we were called out to a Coombabah home to address a blocked sewer drain.
 However, the homeowner had unknowingly built a deck over the inspection access point.
 Because of this, we were unable to fix their blocked drain until we had received detailed drain plans from the local council to enable us to find another access point.

-While this was not specifically a DIY plumbing issue, it is likely that the homeowner had built the deck themselves.
+While this was not specifically a DIY plumbing issue, the homeowner had likely built the deck themselves.
 An experienced contractor would have known that it is against the law to build over an inspection opening to the surface (IOS) for sewer pipes.
-You expose yourself to similar risks when attempting to do your own plumbing, as you may be violating regulations and laws of which you are not even aware.
+You expose yourself to similar risks when attempting to do your plumbing, as you may be violating regulations and laws of which you are not even aware.